 “When we evaluate our lives, we think about whether we’re heading toward our ideal selves, becoming the person we’d like to be.
 Those are the regrets that are going to stick with you, because they are what you look at through the windshield of life.
 The ‘ought’ regrets are potholes on the road.
 Those were problems, but now they’re behind you.” – Tom Gilovich

 If we don’t fearlessly pursue these things, we start blaming ourselves for not taking action and the regret compounds.

 The Woulda, Shoulda, Coulda

-But if we are clear on our purpose and priorities in life, you can create the personal power necessary to push through, and take action on the things that matter most.
-To avoid the thing that can undermine our living a life well lived – regret.
+If you are clear on our purpose and priorities in life, you can create the personal power necessary to push through, and take action on the things that matter most.

-When you make a decision to focus on creating your ideal future, to create a life with no regrets you’ll move from “Woulda, Coulda, Shoulda” to “I lived a life worth living” and “I made a difference.”
+When you make a decision to focus on the most important things in life, you’ll move from “woulda, coulda, shoulda” to “I lived a life worth living” and “I made a difference.”

 To get through the hardest journey, we need take only one step at a time, but we must keep on stepping. – Chinese Proverb

 Bonnie Ware’s 2012 book The Top Five Regrets of the Dying tells us much about living a life to minimize regrets.
 Ware spent many years in palliative care, looking after patients who had gone home to die.
 When she questioned these patients about any regrets they had or anything they would do differently, a number of common themes came up.

 The five most common themes were, in descending order:

 - I wish I’d had the courage to life a life true to myself, not the life others expected of me.